dartsyms/coursera-html-css-js-for-webdev/README.md

-# coursera-html-css-js-for-webdev
+**HTML, CSS and JavaScript for Web Developers:**
-HTML, CSS and JavaScript for Web Developers assignments
+- Module 2: Introduction to CSS3